PabloVallbona/ada-template-website/crisis.md

 So, did the ESG experiment pay off when it mattered most?

 Looking at the data, it seems our ESG portfolio was like having a slightly better helmet.
-It didn't make us invincible—a market-wide crash is still a crash—but it consistently took fewer direct hits.
+It didn't make us invincible—a market, wide crash is still a crash, but it consistently took fewer direct hits.
 The drawdowns were often shallower and the recovery a bit steadier.

 You might not get the same face-ripping rallies as some high-risk legacy sectors, but you also might not lose your shirt when things go sideways.
 And you get to tell people you're saving the world.
 For a finance bro, that's what we call a win-win.